Drogue parachute: Parachuting

 Drogue parachutes are sometimes used to deploy a main or reserve parachute by using the drag generated by the drogue to pull the main parachute out of its container.
 Such a drogue is referred to as a pilot chute when used in a single user (sports) parachute system.
-The pilot chute is only used to deploy the main or reserve parachute; it is not used for slowing down or for stability.
+The pilot chute is used only to deploy the main or reserve parachute; it is not used for slowing down or for stability.
 Tandem systems are different; a drogue is deployed shortly after exiting the aircraft to reduce the terminal velocity of the pair of tandem jumpers during freefall.
 It is later used to deploy the main parachute as on single-person parachutes.

 Numerous innovations and improvements have been made to drogue parachutes intended for this purpose; examples include a patent for an antispinning feature granted during 1972, and improved force distribution granted in 2011.

 Deceleration

 Dual braking parachutes fitted to jet dragsters: The parachutes are in the smaller tubes with yellow straps.

 When used to shorten an aircraft's landing distance, a drogue chute is called a drag parachute or braking parachute.
 They remain effective for landings on wet or icy runways and for high-speed emergency landings.

 Braking parachutes are also employed to slow down cars during drag racing; the National Hot Rod Association requires their installation on all vehicles able to attain speeds of 150 miles per hour or greater.
 They have also been installed on multiple experimental vehicles intended to conduct land speed record attempts.